Lohit9/MasterBlogger/README.md

 # MasterBlogger

 Reads any blog that has JSON link available.
 The code can only parse data/url that has its json variant available.
 All the top tech blogs have this feature.
+Works well with wordpress/blogger blogs.